Magnetarman/WinToolkit/README.md

 <img src="images/Run.jpg" alt="Run-banner" width="800">

-WinToolkit is a powerful, compact PowerShell script suite built to give IT professionals, system administrators, and advanced users granular control over Windows and Office suite maintenance and troubleshooting.
-This intuitive toolkit brings the most effective system repair tools into a single interface, automating complex processes to optimize performance and restore system stability in just a few automated steps.
-This project is transliterated through an AI workflow.
+WinToolkit is a powerful and compact suite of PowerShell scripts, inspired by the outstanding work of @ChrisTitusTech [Wintutil](https://github.com/ChrisTitusTech/), designed to provide IT professionals, system administrators, and power users with granular yet automated control over the maintenance and troubleshooting of Windows and the Office suite.
+This intuitive toolkit brings together the most effective system repair tools in a single interface, automating complex processes to optimize performance and restore system stability in just a few automated steps.
+This project was translated using an AI-powered workflow.

 ---